 However they started to lay and I ended with keeping a dozen permanently.
 In a year I only lost one hen and the dozen averaged eight eggs per day.
 Since I was trying to have everything organic on my homestead I refused to give my chickens the worm medicine and tonics recommended.
 Instead I fed them a mixture of cracked corn and wheat, a laying mash which from the printed formula contained no poisonous chemicals or hormone additives, and lots of green grass and weeds.
 The most hilarious piece of advice I got was not to feed the hens the table scraps or kitchen garbage.
 I was assured by this lady that it would kill my hens.
-It wasn't until I got home that it occurred to me that I should have asked the lady what, if the table swaps killed the chickens, it was doing to her and her family?
+It wasn't until I got home that it occurred to me that I should have asked the lady what, if the table smaps killed the chickens, it was doing to her and her family?
 Since our scraps were organic the hens thrived on them.

 This experience stood me in good stead when I got 25 sexlinks, a cross between Rhode Island Reds and Plymouth Rocks.
 There was supposed to be two roosters in the flock.
 There turned out to be four, which was lucky as three promptly died.
 Later I killed some pullets for the table as I didn't want too many and ended up with 15 hens and one rooster.
 A year later one hen got sick and died.
 So far, since they started laying this flock has averaged a dozen eggs a day, which is better than the commercial egg raisers do.
 The eggs have a very superior flavor.

-from the garden account for about half their feed.
-Doubtful Advice on Rabbits would raise all their feed.
-As it is, table scraps, grass and weeds
+If I had a larger homestead I would raise all their feed.
+As it is, table scraps, grass and weeds from the garden account for about half their feed.